MindustryGame/wiki-testing/docs/modding.md

 Another thing to know about sprites is that some of them are modified by the game.
 Turrets specifically have a black border added to them, so you must account for that while making your sprites, leaving transparent space around turrets for example: [Ripple](https://raw.githubusercontent.com/Anuken/Mindustry/master/core/assets-raw/sprites/blocks/turrets/ripple.png)

 To override ingame content sprites, you can simply put them in `sprites-override/`.
+This removes the `<modname>-` prefix to the atlas key, which vanilla obviously doesn't use.
+You can use this to override sprites of other mods by prefixed them in that fasion.